 The Magento website clearly states that the software is not for beginners and that those with no coding experience should visit their partner site Zoey for a quick and easy setup.
 As open source software there are no funds to support a dedicated, chat, email or phone support service.
 Confused users can find help nevertheless through the dedicated community portal.
 This includes a friendly forum where you can post queries, detailed documentation and even the option to register for a Magento training course, which is a must for those who want to use the platform seriously.

-When life gives you LemonStand make it fit to your needs
+When life gives you lemons make them fit your needs

 Lemonade stands typify America in much the same way as baseball and warm apple pie.
 It may come as a surprise to find that LemonStand is in fact Canadian.
-The platform was founded in 2010 and the project website claims that LemonStand is used by over 2,000 merchants.
+The platform was founded in 2010 and the project website claims that LemonStand is used by merchants in over 20 countries.

 While this is dwarfed by the other shopping cart solutions we've reviewed, LemonStand makes up for this by being highly customizable.
 Virtually every pixel of the checkout can be customized using FOS's themes.
 Users can create an unlimited number of specific products from tangible goods to digital downloads.
 LemonStand is constantly being updated.
 The latest version supports over 95 payment gateways in over 100 countries including Big League names like Amazon Pay, Braintree and PayPal.